-In 2020, the most popular provinces and territories to immigrate to were Ontario with 127,191 new immigrants.
-British Columbia follows as the second most popular with 44,889 immigrants, Alberta with 35,519 and Quebec with 33,295.
+In recent years, the most popular province and territory to immigrate to is Ontario, with roughly 127,191 new immigrants from 2021 to 2022.
+British Columbia is the second most popular, with 44,889 immigrants, Alberta with 35,519, and Quebec with 33,295.

 If you’ve never physically been to Canada, it is best not to decide on where to live on a whim.
-Instead, you should research every province and if you know anyone living in them, consult them about what it’s like to live there.
+Instead, you should research every province, and if you know anyone living in them, consult them about what it’s like to live there.

-In case you thought that small factors and details don’t matter as long as you can to move to Canada, remember that Canada is one of the largest countries in the world.
-That means that it requires significant effort to travel from one province to another.
+If you thought that small factors and details don’t matter as long as you can move to Canada, remember that Canada is one of the largest countries in the world.
+That means it requires significant effort to travel from one province to another.

 The Average Cost of Living in All Provinces and Territories in Canada

-|Estimated living cost of top Canadian Cities|
+|Estimated Living Cost of top Canadian Cities|

 An RCIC can simplify the process of moving to Canada as a family, and as licensed professionals, address any of your doubts about your application process or answer relevant questions on how to get to Canada and make it happen fast.